Authentication: roar and GLaaS

 machine — you don't repeat this per project.

---force— replace an existing session without prompting (handy when switching accounts).--token-file <path>— import a previously exported auth state JSON (e.g., to copy a session to another machine).--glaas-api-url <url>— point at a non-default GLaaS instance (rare).
+--force— replace an existing session without prompting.--token-file <path>— import a previously exported auth state JSON (e.g., to copy a session to another machine).--glaas-api-url <url>— point at a non-default GLaaS instance (rare).

 For environments where the device flow doesn't fit — headless servers, CI jobs, anywhere you can't open a browser — pair a GitHub SSH key with your GLaaS account once, then use it from there: